Associations enable the modeling of connectivity, containment, and structural attachment between nonspatial and non-coincident network features.

 The View Scale property is specific to the container role.
 It determines what map scale to set when you enter containment mode, for example, 1:100.
 This property does not apply to junction and edge objects.

 The Deletion Semantics properties apply to both the container and structure association roles.
 They determine how child features are handled when the parent feature is deleted.
-For example, if a pole structure is deleted, the deletion semantics control how the items that are attached are impacted.
-For containment, when the container is deleted, the deletion semantics control how content features are impacted.
+For example, if a pole structure is deleted, the deletion semantics control how attachments are impacted.
+For containment associations, when the container is deleted, the deletion semantics control how content features are impacted.

 There are three types of deletion semantics: